Sujud: Sajdah of forgetfulness

 A Muslim prayer in Sujud, Grand Mosque of Nishapur, Khorasan, Iran.

 Sujud Sahwi or Sajdah of forgetfulness occurs during the ritual salat prayer.
 Out of forgetfulness a person can either omit obligatory parts of salat (Qabli) or add to the salat (Ba'adi).
-In either cases the person corrects their salat by doing the Sujud Sahwi.
+In either case the person corrects their salat by doing the Sujud Sahwi.

-Rule of direction of the prostration
+Direction of prostration

 Sujud is made only to God.
 In prayer, Muslims face the Kaaba in Mecca, Saudi Arabia.